DasNaCl/csc/popl/revs/rebuttal.md

 We address the latter, for each reviewer, below.
 Prior to that, we want to address some general concerns that are shared amongst different reviews.

-- **Mechanisation and Incrementality of the Results** (reviewer B, C)
+- **Mechanisation and Incrementality of the Results** (reviewers B, C)

 The main results of our paper, which are presented in Section 4, are about the compositionality of secure compilers.
 All these results have been Coq'd up and they can be found in the supplementary material.
 Neither of these results rely on Admits.
 While it is true that we use the theory of (Abate et. al. 2019. https://doi.org/10.48550/arXiv.2006.14969), we do not believe this work can be considered incremental.
-After all, no existing work tackles the problem of identifying what property is preserved by the composition of secure compilers (despite the secure compilation community, and the reviewers as well, identify this as an interesting problem).
+After all, no existing work tackles the problem of identifying what property is preserved by the composition of secure compilers (despite the secure compilation community, and the reviewers as well, identify this as an crucial problem).
 The missing Coq proofs mainly involve the case-study, but we'd like to point out that the paper does not put forth the claim that the case-study is fully formalised in Coq.

-- **Limitations of the Composition Theory** (reviewer A, D)
+- **Limitations of the Composition Theory** (reviewers A, D)

 The compositionality properties stated in Theorems 4.2, 4.3, 4.5, and 4.7 are presented for arbitrary classes of properties, not just trace properties.
 Classes of properties are kept as general as possible and so the theory works for (hyper-)safety, general hyperproperties, relational hyperproperties, and so forth.
+We rely on just safety properties in the case study because of the simplicity that comes with that specific class, but the main theory of Section 4 is **not** tied to just safety.
 We will make this clearer in the presentation of the main results.

 - **Real-world Application of the Results** (reviewer A, C)

 The optimisations chosen, namely Dead-Code Elimination (DCE) and Constant Folding (CF), are traditional compiler optimisations.
-While they are simpler to define in comparison to other optimisations, we have no reason to believe that the compositionality framework breaks apart when scaling this to other passes.
+[TODO the line that they exist in rw compilers worked imho] While they are simpler to define in comparison to other optimisations, we have no reason to believe that the compositionality framework breaks apart when scaling this to other passes.
 Individual secure compilation proofs for these more realistic passes will (naturally) get more involved, but this localized reasoning has no influence on the compositionality framework of this work.
+[TODO: We believe studying what class of security properties various optimisations preserve, but that is beyond the scope of this work]

 Reviewer A